-Regardless of where your hotel accident occurred – in your room or bathroom, or a common area such as the lobby, swimming pool, parking lot, elevator, escalator or any other area on the hotel’s properly – you may be entitled to seek compensation for your injury.
-“But doing so will not be easy,” warns our Pittsburgh hotel accident attorney at SMA Law Group, “Because hotels are usually represented by the best defense lawyers in the country, which often makes them immune from certain types of claims, including premises liability.”
+Regardless of where your hotel accident occurred – in your room or bathroom, or a common area such as the lobby, swimming pool, parking lot, elevator, escalator or any other area on the hotel’s property – you may be entitled to seek compensation for your injury.
+“But doing so will not be easy,” warns our Pittsburgh hotel accident attorney at SMT Legal, “Because hotels are usually represented by the best defense lawyers in the country, which often makes them immune from certain types of claims, including premises liability.”

 The vast majority of all premises liability claims filed against hotels are caused by the hotel’s failure to properly maintain its grounds and ensure a safe and sanitary environment for its guests.
 When a hotel fails to take all reasonable safety precautions to ensure the safety of its guests, that hotel is breaching its duty of care.
 Therefore, the hotel can be sued for any resulting damages and losses as a result of that breach of duty.